henderson-01/henderson-01/README.md

 ---

+### 💻 Current Focus
+* 🐍 **Core Languages:** Building strong foundational skills by learning to write manual code in **Python** and also some **Bash** along the way.
+* ✨ **Vibe Coding:** Actively adapting to the AI-assisted coding landscape.
+I'm learning how to orchestrate and iterate with AI tools, recognising that intent-driven development is now a fundamental part of the modern software workplace.

+---

 ## 🧠 My Learning Philosophy & AI

 I’m a firm believer in using modern tools to solve timeless problems.
 As I navigate the stages of my **Python** and **Bash** learning journey, I don't shy away from using **Artificial Intelligence** to deconstruct complex logic or debug tricky errors.
 It’s like having a digital mentor available 24/7.